What’s a Zero-Based Budget and Why Is It Important

 To use a transaction log, first log the date of the transaction.
 The first transaction may be your or your spouse’s paycheck.

 Next, write down the category.
-This category should correspond to the category used within your budget, whether that’s “My paycheck” or “Hair cut” or “Netflix.”
+This category should correspond to the category used within your budget, whether that’s “My paycheck” or “Hair cut” or “Groceries.”